 The following alert has been issued by the Department of Fire and Emergency Services (DFES)

-A bushfire ADVICE has been issued for people travelling on Broome-Cape Leveque Road, between Beagle Bay Road and One Arm Point Road on the DAMPIER PENINSULA in the SHIRE OF BROOME.
+A bushfire ADVICE has been issued for people in the north eastern parts of NORTH CASCADE in the SHIRE OF ESPERANCE.

 - There is no threat to lives or homes.